grinnell-cs/csc151-images/_eboards/eboard16.md

   you good marks.
 We often see something that's close to an E, but missing something at the R level.
     * Reminder to Sam to show an example.
+    * Pay attention to the rubric and the autograder.
+We want everyone to be able to show their best work.
 * Work on simplifying repetitive code.
 That should be easier once you learn `let` next Wednesday.
 But the trick that Sam revisited last class will also help.
+* Redo for MP2 should be available soon.

 About MP4
 ---------

+Stay tuned for notes and a video this evening.

 Another issue
 -------------